unoplatform/uno/doc/articles/features/dialogs.md

 ContentDialogResult result = await noWifiDialog.ShowAsync();
 ```

 It is crucial to set the `XamlRoot` property before calling `ShowAsync`.
-This way the dialog will become asssociated with the visual tree. `XamlRoot` can be retrieved from any loaded control in your window (e.g. a `Button`, your `Page`, etc.).
+This way the dialog will become associated with the visual tree. `XamlRoot` can be retrieved from any loaded control in your window (e.g. a `Button`, your `Page`, etc.).

 ## Customize a `ContentDialog`